MicroFocus/ppm-html-plus-portlets/README.md

 # ppm-html-plus-portlets
 Public Github Repo hosting Micro Focus PPM Guide and Sample code for HTML+ portlets Portlets for use with Microfocus PPM.
-The base code used to build these examples can be found https://observablehq.com/@d3/gallery.
+Most of the base code used to build these examples, can be found https://observablehq.com/@d3/gallery.

 <a href="https://github.com/MicroFocus/ppm-html-plus-portlets/tree/master/src/collapsible%20tree">Collapsible Tree</a>